|Pilot Captain Frank P. Smart, O-421649 C. O. 387th BS (MIA / KIA) TX

 The crew were officially declared dead on February 6, 1946.
 Both crew are memorialized on the tablets of the missing at Manila American Cemetery.

-During 1982 discovered by Rod Pearce.
+During 1982 this aircraft was located by Rod Pearce.
 The aircraft is intact on a sandy bottom in 60' a quarter mile off Nom plantation (formally Yalau Plantation).

 Rod Pearce adds: